Note

 Event Rate Controller (ERC)

-The ERC performs adjustment by spatially and temporally dropping events to output at the target event rate on Gen4.0, Gen4.1 and IMX636 sensors.
+The ERC performs adjustment by spatially and temporally dropping events to output at the target event rate on Gen4.0, Gen4.1, IMX636 and GenX320 sensors.
 This filter is located in the final stage of the ESP data processing circuit in order to reduce the event rate after AFK and STC/Trail filtering.
 It is useful to avoid flooding the computing unit with peaks of events, but keep in mind that signal quality will be degraded when filtering is triggered.

 In Metavision Studio, ERC can be configured (if available on your camera):

-The ERC can also be enabled using HAL and SDK Driver API:
+The ERC is also demonstrated in Metavision Viewer and can be configured using HAL API:

 HAL C++ API: